Folks that have only sold with a big brand behind them really struggle without one

 Strong salespeople fail all the time in new roles.
 Good reps, really good reps, that could otherwise do well, and have in the past.

 And it feels like it’s happening more often these days, when in tech at least, frictional unemployment approaches 0%.

 Why do good reps fail at a new role?
 Often, they simply pick wrong.
 And the faster people jump to new roles, and jump around, the higher the odds they may mis-jump.

-A quick checklist to help you pick better:
+So here’s a quick 9 point checklist to help you as a sales exec pick better:

 - It’s important first to understand, do you need to be in an environment with lots of training, systems, process, and micromanagement?
 Big Companies, at least some of them, are generally very good at this.
 Larger, fast-growing start-ups often become excellent at it.
 Small start-ups are almost always terrible at it.
 Don’t join a company of less than 100 or maybe even 200 employees if you need this infrastructure.
 Most of us do.